Noel Johnson (athlete): Life as a senior athlete

 weight training, isometrics, walking, and marathon running, he became the premiere athlete in the 65 and over age group in the United States.

 His diet included eating fresh raw bee pollen.
 He appeared on over a million Wheaties boxes in 1977.

 Accomplishments and awards

 Johnson was a regular participant in the Senior Olympics.
 In 1979, he dazzled the competition by winning gold medals in the marathon, the mile, 13000 meters, and in boxing—where he won the final at age 79 by decking his 40-year-old opponent.
-Even more amazing was the fact that his opponent was wearing headgear.
+Even more amazing was that his opponent was wearing headgear.
 Johnson was not.
 He ran marathons across the United States and around the world.
 He was awarded the Presidential Award for Physical Fitness by President Ronald Reagan.
 One of his books, entitled A Dud at 70, A Stud at 80: How To Do It features a cover with Johnson, 80, and his thirty-something girlfriend.

 Death

 Johnson died at his home in San Diego on January 21, 1996.
-He was survived by a son and daughter in San Diego, 3 grandchildren, 9 great grandchildren, and 1 great great grandchild.
+He was survived by a son and daughter in San Diego, 3 grandchildren, 9 great-grandchildren, and 1 great-great-grandchild.